MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/manage-encryption-keys-instance.md

     4. Click **close** to close the manage your database encryption key dialog box.

-    5. An email message is sent to all Customer Engagement apps administrators in your organization.
+    5. An email message is sent to all Customer Engagement administrators in your organization.
 This occurs whenever a key is changed for an instance.

 Notice that the key name you specified to manage database encryption settings now appears under **Current Encryption Key**.